jrwarwick/radio-chatter/README.md

  - better krackelkrunches

  - add some variety to interference and distortion.
 Ringmod edition, shearing waves of static. some this *might* be possible client side with webaudio hackery.
+Pizzicato seems to have a decent ringmod.

  - occasional roger beeps.

+ - a few optional xwing ringmod comms.

  - frequency (of transmissions) sliders.

  - Volume slider needs something better than linear value application.
 I read a cool article on the web one time about a decent poorman's approximation of a reasonble logarithm thing.

  - volume slider and mute button need better styling.
 Bonus: place carefull *on top* of the background image giving effect that the panel is interactive.

+ - the "stt" readout should have a faux terminal type-out effect

  - visual animation of the "deck". der blinken lights. red dot should match/indicate mute state.